Defining Your Leadership Traits and Theories

 Leadership Trait Questionnaire

 The LTQ is designed to measure the personal characteristics of leadership.
 When I took this assessment, I discovered that my perception of self was rather low.
-I am somewhat hard on myself, but I had rated myself considerably lower than what my colleague had rated me.
+I am somewhat hard on myself, but I rated myself considerably lower than my colleague rated me.
 To be clear, I had rated myself lower on Self-Confidence, Self-Assuredness, Friendliness, and Conscientiousness.
 As I had mentioned, I am somewhat hard on myself.
 Taking this assessment helped me see that perhaps I am too hard on myself and that maybe I need to give myself some credit from time to time.
 It also provided a decent reminder that I always have room to grow.

 Blake and Mouton Leadership Inventory

-This assessment helps point you towards your specific leadership style.
+This assessment helps point you toward your specific leadership style.
 I have taken plenty of these throughout my years of leadership study, but even this one provided some valuable insight.
 For instance, I found that my answers were often situational.
 This pays homage to the Situational Leadership Theory.
 I also found that many of my answers would need to be qualified if I were being asked in person.
 This tells me that perhaps I need to be a little more concise in both my thoughts and explanations.
 Of course, it was also a reminder that interpretation works both ways.
 I found some of the questions vague.
 I did not appreciate that in the test, and it reminded me that my followers likely don’t appreciate it when I’m vague either.

 The discipline of leadership continues to evolve.
-New theories and approaches continue to emerge as we strive to find that best approach.
+New theories and approaches continue to emerge as we strive to find the best approach.
 As you can see, there are many reasons why the Oxford Dictionary’s definition of leadership seems to lack the flair that such a description probably deserves.
 Leadership is a lot of things to a lot of different people for many various reasons, so it should come as no surprise that we would see such variety when attempting to define it.

 Your ultimate leadership definition, style, and ideas are going to be more robust and more effective when you take the time to examine and implement what you agree with and to appreciate and learn from what you don’t.
 In my opinion, the best leaders know who they are and who they want to be.
 These same leaders are also well aware of what they are not and who they don’t want to be.
 Such understanding requires examination of the material, critical reflection, and continual assessment.
 Good leaders are perpetual students of the discipline.
-So the question then becomes “Are you this type of leader?”
+So the question then becomes, “Are you this type of leader?”